Published on Main

 Published on Main is a restaurant in Vancouver, British Columbia.
 The restaurant has received a Michelin star.

 Recognition

 The restaurant received a Michelin star in Vancouver's inaugural Michelin Guide in 2022, and has retained this designation in 2023 and 2024.
 Michelin praised the restaurant team's "preternatural ability for sensing when produce is at its peak" when used in their dishes.

 Published on Main was ranked #28 in the inaugural North America's 50 Best Restaurants list published in September 2025, the only Vancouver restaurant on the list.
+It ranked #17 on the list's 2026 publication.

 Canada's 100 Best Restaurants Ranking

 In 2022, Published on Main topped the annual Canada's 100 Best Restaurants list, becoming the first restaurant from British Columbia to receive this distinction.